 A Strategy for more than just the Elite

 Graduating from Harvard or Yale probably makes paying extra on your student loans a little easier.
 However, the ability to refinance and pay extra isn’t something that is reserved exclusively for the elite schools.
 In fact, it has never been easier.

 Back in 2013, when this site first started, refinancing services were extremely limited.
 Interest rates were higher than what they are today, and most lenders required borrowers to have gone to specific schools or had specific degrees.
 Today, we are able to maintain a huge list of lenders, most of whom will lend to graduates from any school.
 If you have a decent credit score and income, there are plenty of options.

 The idea of being aggressive and limiting lender profits sounds very appealing, but it isn’t for everyone.

 This is especially true for borrowers with federal loans.
-Unlike private loans, federal loans come with perks like income based repayment and student loan forgiveness.
-These are great protections to have in place in the event of a job loss or other hardship.
-If you think you might need to one day take advantage of the “federal perks” refinancing can be a mistake.
+Unlike private loans, federal loans come with perks like income-based repayment and student loan forgiveness.
+These are significant protections to have in place in the event of a job loss or other hardship.
+If you think you might need to one day take advantage of the “federal perks,” refinancing can be a mistake.

-Ivy Leaguers seem to be paying off their student loans far more aggressively than the rest of us.
-Is it because they make more money or is it because they are just being smarter about their student loan options?
+The numbers say that Ivy Leaguers are paying off their student loans far more aggressively than the rest of us.
+Is it because they make more money, or is it because they are just being smarter about their student loan options?